 Glycols, molecules responsible for maintaining moisture, too much glycol can cause vulnerability to herpes simplex virus 2, bacterial vaginosis, and yeast infections.

 Grapefruit extract can be irritating and has actually been banned in Switzerland in personal care products.
 It all depends on how the grapefruit extract is processed and whether other chemicals are added in the extraction process (like, methylparaben and triclosan).
-If there’s grapefruit extract in your lube just be sure it’s a brand you know and trust.
+If there’s grapefruit extract in your lube, be sure it’s a brand you know and trust.

-Petrochemicals and mineral oils (e.g. propylene glycol, polyethylene glycol, and petroleum) are chemicals derived from fossil fuels and include gasoline, coal, tar, and petrolatum.
+Petrochemicals and mineral oils (e.g. propylene glycol, polyethylene glycol, and petroleum) are chemicals derived from fossil fuels and include gasoline, coal, tar, and petroleum.
 Petrolatum is an inexpensive and effective sealant that traps moisture, but it may contain trace impurities of polycyclic aromatic hydrocarbon (PAH), a possible carcinogen.

 Chlorhexidine gluconate is a preservative associated with a 100-fold increased susceptibility to chlamydia.

 Cyclopentasiloxane (D5) and cyclotetrasiloxane (D4) are used to protect the skin and to retain moisture and are commonly found in silicone-based lubricants.
 Both D4 and D5 have been added to the 2018 European chemicals agency “New substances of Very High Concern” list (more info here).
-Cyclotetrasiloxane (D4) is toxic to the human reproduction system and it accumulates in the environment with unpredictable long-term effects.
+Cyclotetrasiloxane (D4) is toxic to the human reproductive system and it accumulates in the environment with unpredictable long-term effects.
 It’s difficult to differentiate between D4 and D5, but basically you want to look for very pure cyclopentasiloxane (D5) (purity rating of 99%) that does not contain any cyclotetrasiloxane (D4).
 This is where buying from a brand you trust, that uses only the highest purity raw ingredients, is really important.

 Polyquaternary compounds research conducted on lubricants that contain polyquaternary compounds have found a potential link to increased likelihood of contracting HIV.
-According to the World Health Organisation, lubricants with these ingredients are best avoided until their role can be determined.
+According to the World Health Organization, lubricants with these ingredients are best avoided until their role can be determined.